MrFarland/Encyclopedia-Exandria/module/51-alabaster_sierras.md

-(print-page)

 ### Whitestone
 [^Exandria^](geography) ^>^ [^Tal'Dorei^](taldorei) ^>^ [^Alabaster^ ^Sierras^](alabaster-sierras)

 **^Population:^** ^4,230^ ^-^ **^Area:^** ^69^ ^Acres^

-The city of [Whitestone](whitestone) is located in the far northeastern corner of [Tal'Dorei](taldorei) at the northern end of the [Alabaster Peninsula](alabaster-sierras).
+The city of [Whitestone](whitestone) is located in the far northeastern corner of [Tal'Dorei](taldorei) on the [Alabaster Peninsula](alabaster-sierras).
 The city lies at the base of the [Alabaster Sierras](alabaster-sierra-range) in a wide valley where the mountains wrap around the northern tip of the peninsula.
-The massive [Parchwood Timberland](parchwood-timberland) completely surrounds the city and it is connected to the rest of [Tal'Dorei](taldorei) by the [Alabaster Trail](alabaster-trail).
+The massive [Parchwood Timberland](parchwood-timberland) completely surrounds the city and is connected to the rest of [Tal'Dorei](taldorei) by the [Alabaster Trail](alabaster-trail).

 ##### Administration
 The city-state of [Whitestone](whitestone) is governed by a ruling council called the Chamber of Whitestone.
-The council is led by the head of the de Rolo family and six remaining members are chosen from local nobility and community leaders.
+The council is led by the head of the de Rolo family and the six remaining members are chosen from local nobility and community leaders.

 The Chamber of Whitestone meets in [Castle Whitestone](castle-whitestone).

 ##### Crime
-The city's relatively small size and it's renewed prosperity have helped keep crime low in the city, but the city's resurgence has attracted the attention of the criminal syndicates the Clasp and Myriad.
-Both have begun to make inroads in the city, but neither has managed to take root.
+The city's relatively small size and renewed prosperity have helped keep crime low, but the city's resurgence has attracted the attention of the Clasp and Myriad.
+The criminal syndicates are beginning to establish connections in the city, but neither has officially set up shop.

+(print-page)

 ##### Demographics
-While the city is not particularly diverse, the people of [Whitestone](whitestone) are tolerant of most other races.
+While not particularly diverse, the people of [Whitestone](whitestone) are tolerant and welcoming.
+The city was largely rebuilt by an influx of refugees from [Emon](emon) at a time when the city was still recovering from the oppresive reign of the Briarwoods.

 They are wary of orcs, gnolls, and goblinoids but are not openly hostile.

 ||||||
 |:----------|:---:|:----------|:---:|:----------|:---:|